 Outlines are useful for completing writing projects, taking class notes, brainstorming ideas and creating agendas for important meetings.
 Fellow author Saikat has taken a look at five PC and online tools for creating outlines in the past, but for OS X and iOS users I’d like to recommend Cloud Outliner.

-Available for Mac ($9.99) and iPad ($4.99) with free versions for each, Cloud Outliner makes creating outlines quick and easy, rather than a chore or expensive investment.
+Available for Mac and iPad [No Longer Available] with free versions for each, Cloud Outliner makes creating outlines quick and easy, rather than a chore or expensive investment.
 Let’s check out what the app has to offer.